The National Pension Agreement and how it will work in practice

-The situation at Philips Pensioenfonds is different from many other pension funds in two respects.
-Firstly, Philips Pensioenfonds has a somewhat higher funding ratio that many other pension funds, which gives it a buffer.
-Secondly, a relatively high proportion of Philips Pensioenfonds’s members are already drawing their pensions.
+The situation at Philips Pensioenfonds is different from many other pension funds: a relatively high proportion of Philips Pensioenfonds’s members are already drawing their pensions.
 In addition, the level of the funding ratio, and therefore of the buffer, is in general different for each pension fund.
-Both these points could be relevant in the discussions (both among the Board of Trustees and with Philips, Signify and the unions) about issues such as entitlement conversion, compensation and the size and form of the solidarity or risk-sharing reserve, and will therefore be expressly addressed in those discussions.
+Both these points could be relevant in the discussions (both among the Board of Trustees and with Philips, Signify and the unions) about issues such as entitlement conversion, compensation of active members and the size and form of the solidarity or risk-sharing reserve, and will therefore be expressly addressed in those discussions.
 It will be very important to consider all the relevant facts and circumstances in relation to each other.
 Only once it is decided precisely how the pension plan will be given shape and financed can we calculate how it could impact the various groups of members and assess whether everything is balanced.

 22. Will there still be a pension for me if I live longer than expected?